anupdsouza/anupdsouza.github.io/_posts/2024-05-03-gemini-firebase-extension.md

 }
 ```

-If you recall, the properties you see above are the fields that appear in the Firestore DB for each document/chat.
+If you recall, the properties you see above (apart from chatState) are the fields that appear in the Firestore DB for each document/chat.
 Note the `prompt` & `response` properties here which map to the `prompt` & `response` fields in the FIrestore DB.
 We then construct our `ChatService` class like so:

 ```
 import FirebaseFirestore